DavidCain/stay-the-course/README.md

    contribution amount has been fully allocated to all funds)
 5. Output the optimal contributions

+## Fetching quotes from 3rd party APIs
+I'm using the AlphaVantage free API.
+To use it, make sure that:

+1. `ALPHAVANTAGE_API_KEY` is an available env var. ([Get an API key][av-api-key] first)
+2. `update_prices = true` is set in `[gnucash]` within `config.toml`

+When configured, this ensures that the latest stock prices per fund are incorporated into the allocation recommendations.

 # Background - target asset allocation
 [Asset allocation][asset_allocation] is the process of reconciling one's risk